10 Tips for the Day of your GCSEs

 Check the time and venue of the exams the day before and double check them with other students.
 If the exams are taking place in your school and transportation is provided, then you’re lucky.

 Otherwise, take an earlier bus or train than usual as public transportation can be unpredictable with traffic.
+You need to make sure that you arrive with plenty of time on the day of the GCSE exam.
 Remember to use your commute wisely by reading over your summary notes or reviewing your resources on the GoConqr mobile app:

 4. Pack Everything you Need

-Depending on the exam nature, you may need different accessories to sit it.
+Depending on the subject and nature of the exam, you may need different accessories to sit it.
 GCSE Maths for example requires pencils, graph paper, a calculator and other bits and pieces.

 Don’t leave it until the last minute to get your stuff ready – this is definitely something that needs to be done the evening before your next exam.
 Don’t forget to pack your lucky mascot!